caydnbaldwin/demonstrations/assets/DEMONSTRATIONS.md

 3. Open [`xss-keylogger.xlsm`](../vba/xss-keylogger.xlsm).

-4. There should be a yellow tab directly above the top row of cells with an `Enable Content` button.
-Click it.
+4. There should be a yellow security warning that says `Macros have been disabled` directly above the top row of cells with an `Enable Content` button.
+Click `Enable Content`.

 5. Click `Send Malicious Request`.

 6. Refresh the `development.php` page.

+7. Open `XAMPP Control Panel` as administrator.
+Click `Shell`.
+Run the following command `mysql -u root < .\htdocs\root\assets\show-malicious-scripts.sql`.
+You can see the keylogger script in the database.

-7. Run [`keylogger-server.py`](../python/keylogger-server.py) to initiate the keylogger listening server.
+8. Run [`keylogger-server.py`](../python/keylogger-server.py) to initiate the keylogger listening server.

     &rarr; If it doesn't work, change the port on line 29 to a port that is not in use.

-8. Split your screen with the `xss-keylogger.xlsm` on the left and the `developent.php` on the right.
+9. Split your screen with the `xss-keylogger.xlsm` on the left and the `developent.php` on the right.

-9. Click the `Start Live Keylogger` button in the `xss-keylogger.xlsm` file.
+10. Click the `Start Live Keylogger` button in the `xss-keylogger.xlsm` file.

-9. Type `username` into the `Username` input box on the `developent.php` page.
+11. Type `username` into the `Username` input box on the `developent.php` page.

-10. Type `password` into the `Password` input box on the `development.php` page.
+12. Type `password` into the `Password` input box on the `development.php` page.

-11. Wait three to four seconds and you will see that whatever you type will appear in column `B` of the excel spreadsheet.
+13. Wait three to four seconds and you will see that whatever you type will appear in column `B` of the excel spreadsheet.
 Feel free to type anything you want now and wait a few seconds.

-12. Press `Ctrl + C` in the terminal that you ran `keylogger-server.py` or just close the temrinal to kill the server.
+14. Press `Ctrl + C` in the terminal that you ran `keylogger-server.py` or just close the temrinal to kill the server.

-13. Press `ESC` or close the excel file to kill the script.
+15. Press `ESC` or close the excel file to kill the script.
 If the script persists and excel refuses to close, it will eventually time out after about a minute.

-14. Click the `Clear Chat` button on the `development.php` page to remove the malicious script.
+16. Click the `Clear Chat` button on the `development.php` page to remove the malicious script.

-&rarr; Additional Note: Open `XAMPP Control Panel` as administrator.
-Click `Shell`.
-Run the following command `mysql -u root < .\htdocs\root\assets\show-malicious-scripts.sql`.
-You can see the keylogger script in the database.

 [&uarr; Back to top &uarr;](DEMONSTRATIONS.md#demonstrations)